-So with the turtledove, then, the understanding is that the death of the offering is seen as the work of the high priest, and mediator I can add here, and thus Christ's intercessory work is emphasized for those who are weak.
-That's all of us.
+So with the turtledove, then, the understanding is that the death of the offering is seen as the work of the high priest, and mediator, I can add here, and thus Christ's intercessory work is emphasized for those who are weak.
+That is all of us.
 Those who are weak require more help, and not much is required of them.
-Here's a wonderful thing: God does not expect from us what we cannot deliver.
+Here is a wonderful thing: God does not expect from us what we cannot deliver.

-Now we're going to conclude the burnt offering with a series of scriptures, beginning in Hebrews 2:16
+Now we are going to conclude the burnt offering with a series of scriptures, beginning in Hebrews 2.

-Hebrews 2:16-18 For verily he took not on him the nature of angels; but he took on him the seed of Abraham.
-Wherefore in all things it behoved him to be made like unto his brethren, that he might be a merciful and faithful high priest in things pertaining to God, to make reconciliation for the sins of the people.
-For in that he himself has suffered being tempted, he is able to succour them [feed, take care of them] that are tempted.
+Hebrews 2:16-18 For indeed He does not give aid to angels, but he does give aid to the seed of Abraham.
+Therefore in all things He had to be made like His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people.
+For in that He Himself has suffered, being tempted, He is able to aid those [feed, take care of them] who are tempted.

 President Clinton said, "I feel your pain."
 Oh balderdash!
 But Christ does.
 He truly does understand humanity and human nature.

-I Peter 2:25 For you were as sheep going astray; but are now returned unto the Shepherd and Bishop of your souls.
+I Peter 2:25 For you were like sheep going astray, but have now returned to the Shepherd and Overseers of your souls.

-I want this verse more, because of the verse that I'm going to give you now, and that verse that I'm going to give you is one that you are well aware of:
+I want this verse more, because of the verse that I am going to give you now, and that verse that I am going to give you is one that you are well aware of:

 There is our goal.
 The same mind as Christ has needs to be our goal.

 In the burnt offering, we see Jesus both as our representative and example.
-Now representative, in a very real sense, that His offering was for us.
-Now let's look at a very interesting scripture in I John 4:17.
-Now remember here, we are not talking about His crucifixion.
+Representative, in a very real sense, that His offering was for us.
+Now let us look at a very interesting scripture in I John 4.
+Remember here, we are not talking about His crucifixion.

-I John 4:17 Herein is our love made perfect, that we may have boldness in the day of judgment.
+I John 4:17 Love has been perfected among us in this: that we may have boldness in the day of judgment. . .

-Judgment is now upon the household of God—"That we might have boldness in the day of judgment."
-Here's why:
+Judgment isnow upon the household of God—"That we might have boldness in the day of judgment."
+Here is why:

-So let's get things in order.
-First, He had to lay down His life in the way that He lived, and it was the way that He lived—sinlessly—that proved that there was no separation between him and the Father.
+So let us get things in order.
+First, He had to lay down His life in the way that He lived, and it was the way that He lived—sinlessly—that proved that there was no separation between Him and the Father.
 He was perfectly acceptable to the Father on the basis of His sinless life.
 No breaking of any commandment of God had ever occurred in His life, and so His sin—which was none—did not separate Him from God.
-That's what made His crucifixion worthwhile.
+That is what made His crucifixion worthwhile.

 So we are accepted on the basis of the life that He lived, and when you come before the Father, you are accepted by Him as if you were Jesus Christ.
-That's pretty fantastic, because, "As He is, so are we," even while we're still in this world.
-Now what this means to you and me, let's say in the practical living of our life, is that if we are to be in His priesthood—remember, He's the High Priest of the Melchizedek priesthood—then we should be following His example of His devotion to God—totally devoted.
+That is pretty fantastic, because, "As He is, so are we," even while we are still in this world.
+Now what this means to you and me, let us say in the practical living of our life, is that if we are to be in His priesthood—remember, He is the High Priest of the Melchizedek priesthood—then we should be following His example of His devotion to God—totally devoted.
 Not a single thing held back in any aspect of His life.
 Always hard working, always uncomplainingly following, always harmless, innocent, pure, always a perfectly balanced leader.
 Nothing ever got out of control.
 Everything was governed by His determination to fulfill the will of the Father.

 The first thing I want you to notice in Leviticus 2, at least in the King James, is it is somewhat misnamed.
 In the King James this is called the meat offering.

-Leviticus 2:1 And when any will offer a meat offering unto the LORD, his offering shall be of fine flour; and he shall pour oil upon it, and put frankincense thereon.
+Leviticus 2:1 And when anyone offers a grain offering to the LORD, his offering shall be of fine flour.
+And he shall pour oil on it, and put frankincense on it.

-There's nothing wrong with the word "meat," except that through the centuries since the King James was translated, the usage for the word has changed.
+There is nothing wrong with the word "meat," except that through the centuries since the King James was translated, the usage for the word has changed.
 Then the word meat simply meant food.
 Now the word meat means to us flesh that we fry, broil, or whatever.
 But what is intended by God is the word meal, or grain.
-And so this is a grain offering, or a meal offering.
-I'll probably be using the term meal most frequently.
+And so this is a grain offering, or ameal offering.
+I will probably be using the term meal most frequently.

-Leviticus 2:9 And the priest shall take from the meal offering a memorial thereof, and shall burn it upon the altar: it is an offering made by fire, of a sweet savour unto the LORD.
+Leviticus 2:9 Then the priest shall take from the grain offering a memorial portion, and shall burn it on the altar.
+It is an offering made by fire, a sweet aroma to the LORD.

-Genesis 1:29 And God said, Behold, I have given you [mankind - Adam and Eve] every herb [all the vegetation] bearing seed, which is upon the face of all the earth, and every tree in the which is the fruit of a tree yielding seed; to you it shall be for meat [or food].
+Genesis 1:29 And God said, "See, I have given you [mankind—Adam and Eve] every herb [all the vegetation] that yields seed which is on the face of all the earth, and every tree whose fruit yields seed; to you it shall be for food.

-Now what this verse is showing is that portion of the earth that God allotted to man, showing that portion that God offered to man.
+What this verse is showing is that portion of the earth that God allotted to man, showing that portion that God offered to man.
 In short it means its produce.
-Now if we combine this with our knowledge of the burnt offering with the meal offering, I think with addition of one more verse we can see what this is all about between these two.
+Now if we combine this with our knowledge of the burnt offering with the meal offering, I think with the addition of one more verse we can see what this is all about between these two.

 Now go to Genesis 9.
 This is right after the flood.
 Again, God is giving some specific directions here, and He says:

 A clear distinction.
 The fruit of the earth—vegetation, herbs, whatever you might want to call it—is man's portion; but life is God's.
-Man's life is what God has claimed as His part of the creation, and this points out why He didn't want us to eat blood.
-It's because the life of the flesh is in the blood.
+Man's life is what God has claimed as His part of the creation, and this points out why He did not want us to eat blood.
+It is because the life of the flesh is in the blood.
 And so the blood represents life—and that was God's.

 The burnt offering represents our duty to God, and the keeping the perfect fulfillment of the first four commandments.
 The meal offering represents our duty to man, and its perfect fulfillment represents the perfect keeping of the last six of the Ten Commandments.
 In doing each one perfectly, we have fulfilled the Ten Commandments perfectly.
 Of course we understand not a single one of us has ever done it.

-That's an overview of the meal offering, and that lays a groundwork from which we will build the next time around which, God willing, should be in about two weeks.
+That is an overview of the meal offering, and that lays a groundwork from which we will build the next time around.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.